gothinkster/realworld/README.md

 ### What frontends and backends do you currently support?

-All of our stacks are built & reviewed by the OSS community, and we're always working to [add more stacks to this list]().
+All of our stacks are built & reviewed by the OSS community.
+We're always working to [add more stacks to this list]().

 #### Frontends